mihailvasilev77/Multiplayer-Snake/README.md

 # ProjectPy
 This is my project for school in python.
+Python version: 3.8.6
+Modules/Libraries  used: pygame